spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/enabling-gift-cards.md

 The Gift Cards feature is shipped with the following modules:

-* **GiftCard**: implements the basic functionality of the Gift Cards feature as  well as the Replacement value-checking strategy<!-- add link (https://documentation.spryker.com/capabilities/gift_cards/gift_card_purchase_and_management/gift-cards-purchase-redeeming.htm)-->.
+* **GiftCard**: implements the basic functionality of the Gift Cards feature as  well as the Replacement value-checking strategy.

-* **GiftCardBalance**: implements gift card Balance value-checking strategy<!--(https://documentation.spryker.com/capabilities/gift_cards/gift_card_purchase_and_management/gift-cards-purchase-redeeming.htm)-->.
+* **GiftCardBalance**: implements gift card Balance value-checking strategy<.

 * **GiftCardMailConnector**: responsible for sending e-mails on gift cards usage (balance change) as well as gift cards codes delivery.